mggg/VoteKit/docs/user/tutorial/2_real_and_simulated_profiles.rst

     (B, Y, A, X)      1

+.. admonition:: A note on s-BT
+    :class: note

-A note on s-BT: the probability distribution that s-BT samples from is too cumbersome to compute for more than 11 candidates.
+    The probability distribution that s-BT samples from is too cumbersome to compute for more than 11 candidates.
 We have implemented a Markov chain Monte Carlo (MCMC) sampling method to account for this.
 Simply set ``deterministic = False`` in the ``generate_profile`` method to use the MCMC code.
 The sample size should be increased to ensure mixing of the chain.

 .. code:: ipython3